 Common Causes and Tips to Cope with Dizziness and Vertigo in PD:

 - Orthostatic hypotension: a change in blood pressure when changing position from sitting to standing or from lying to sitting or standing.
 This condition is treated with hydration (6-8 glasses of water a day), compression stockings, adding salt to the diet and possibly by medications such as Florinef, Midodrine, Droxidopa, or Mestinon.
-A drop in blood pressure upon changing position from lying down or sitting to standing; can cause fainting.
-Also called postural hypotension., which can also be associated with syncope or “passing out,” is the most commonly overlooked cause of dizziness in Parkinson’s disease patients.
+Orthostatic hypotension, which can also be associated with syncope or “passing out,” is the most commonly overlooked cause of dizziness in Parkinson’s disease patients.

 - Medication-induced dizziness or vertigo: the most common drugs associated with dizziness or vertigo in PD are dopamine agonists.
 Medication-induced dizziness is typically treated by weaning the dosage and by slowly discontinuing the offending drug(s).
 Common drugs associated with dizziness include anticonvulsants, antihypertensives, antibiotics, antidepressants, antipsychotics, pain medications and anti-inflammatory drugs.